Mrnidhi/collective_brain_tech/dashboard/README.md

    streamlit run app.py
    ```

-2. Access features:
+2. Navigate the interface:
-   - Use the sidebar for navigation
+   - Use the sidebar for filters and refresh options
-   - Click on charts to interact
+   - Switch between platform tabs
-   - Use filters to find specific information
+   - Use the search box to find specific topics
-   - Set up custom alerts
+   - Click on charts for more details

 ## Dashboard Sections

-### 1. Overview Page
+### 1. All Platforms Tab
+- Overview of all collected data
-- Summary of current trends
+- Cross-platform trends and comparisons
-- Key statistics
+- Overall statistics and rankings
-- Important alerts
-- Quick navigation

-### 2. Platform Insights
+### 2. GitHub Tab
+- Commit message analysis
-- GitHub trends
+- Repository activity trends
+- Programming language mentions
+- Developer activity patterns

+### 3. Stack Overflow Tab
-- Stack Overflow analysis
+- Recent question analysis
+- Tag popularity trends
+- Problem-solving patterns
+- Technology adoption indicators

+### 4. Reddit Tab
+- Community discussion trends
+- Learning resource mentions
-- Reddit discussions
+- Career-related discussions
+- Programming community insights

+## Key Features

+### Search Functionality
+- Search across all text content
+- Filter by tags and keywords
+- Real-time search results
+- Case-insensitive matching

+### Interactive Visualizations
+- Clickable bar charts
+- Hover information on charts
+- Responsive design
+- Export capabilities

+### Data Refresh
+- Manual refresh button
+- Automatic refresh every 5 minutes
+- Cache clearing functionality
+- Real-time data updates

+### Platform-Specific Analysis
+- Separate views for each platform
+- Platform-specific metrics
 - Cross-platform comparisons

-### 3. Technology Tracker
-- Programming languages
+- Source-specific insights

+## Technical Details

+The dashboard is built with:
+- **Streamlit**: Web framework for the interface
+- **Plotly**: Interactive chart generation
-- Frameworks and tools
+- **Pandas**: Data manipulation and analysis
-- Learning resources
-- Career trends

-### 4. Custom Analysis
-- Create custom views
-- Save favorite charts
+- **Matplotlib**: Additional visualization support

+## Data Requirements

+The dashboard requires these files to be present:
-- Export data
+- `fetched_data.json`: Raw collected data
-- Share insights
+- `trends.json`: Analyzed trends and rankings

 ## Customization

 You can customize the dashboard by:
+- Modifying chart styles and colors
+- Adding new visualization types
-- Changing color themes
+- Changing the refresh interval
-- Adjusting update frequency
-- Setting default views
-- Creating custom layouts

-## Technical Details

-The dashboard is built with:
+- Adding new filter options
-- Streamlit for the interface
+- Customizing the layout
-- Plotly for interactive charts
-- Pandas for data handling
-- SQLite for data storage

 ## Tips for Users

-1. Use filters to focus on specific topics
+1. **Use Filters**: Narrow down data by platform and date
+2. **Search Effectively**: Use specific keywords for better results
+3. **Explore Tabs**: Each platform provides unique insights
+4. **Refresh Data**: Use the refresh button to get latest trends
-2. Interact with charts for more details
+5. **Interact with Charts**: Click on chart elements for more details
-3. Set up alerts for important changes
-4. Save your favorite views
-5. Export data for further analysis